lupyuen/lupyuen.github.io/src/mynewt.md

 Today we'll learn about our ongoing port of Apache Mynewt embedded operating system to PineCone.

+_Why port Mynewt to BL602?_

+Since FreeRTOS is already supported on BL602 (for multitasking Bluetooth LE and WiFi in the background), let's port a modern embedded operating system like Mynewt.

+It's a great way to learn the internals of BL602.
+And this article will be a valuable resource for porting to BL602 other embedded operating systems, like Zephyr and RIOT.

 # Adapt from Existing RISC-V Port

 The Memory Maps for BL602 and SiFive FE310 look totally different...